 The winters can be cold in Canberra (only occasionally snows these days)…that took some getting use to after growing up in Sydney’s milder climate.
 Sydney’s climate is similar to the Sth Coast climate as it’s only a 2.5 hr drive to Mollymook/Ulladulla (but shorter distance as the crow flies).

-It’s a similar distance from Canberra but of course Canberra is inland and closer to the Snowy Mountains – which explains the colder temperatures, particularly at night.
+It’s a similar distance from Canberra but of course Canberra is inland and closer to the Snowy Mountains – hence the colder temperatures, particularly at night.
 It’s also drier than the coast and even in mid winter we mostly have sunny days – quite often we have our coats etc off by about 11 am…similar to the photo above.

 Of course, in summer those many days of Canberra sunshine isn’t such a good thing (there was a terrible bushfire in January 2003) and often days of “high fire danger”.
 Due to the clear, blue skies it’s wise to wear sun protection if visiting in any season other than winter.
 When younger, we didn’t and often became far too suntanned…